agentrickard/domain/README.txt

 ----
 4.6 Domain List

-This screen shows all active subdomains registered for use with the site.
+This screen shows all active domains registered for use with the site.

 Record zero (0) is hardcoded to refer to the "root" site defined as your Primary domain name.